Brown anole: Description

 The brown anole is normally a light brown color with darker brown to black markings on its back, and several tan to light color lines on its sides.
 Like other anoles, it can change color; individuals can change their general body coloration to shades of brown, black, or gray, and some display yellowish dots when excited.
 Color shifts can be rapid in response to threats.
-Its dewlap ranges from yellow to orange-red.

-Brown anoles are typically 5.0 to 8.5 inches long.
+Its dewlap ranges from pale yellow to orange to deep red.

-The males can grow as large as their male Carolina anole counterparts, around 17.8–20.3 cm long, with some individuals topping 22.9 cm.
-The females are also around the size of female Carolina anoles, which ranges from 7.6–15 cm.
+The brown anole usually has a total length (tail included) of 5.0–8.5 in.
+Males can grow as large as their male Carolina anole counterparts, around 17.8–20.3 cm long, with some individuals exceeding 22.9 cm.
+Females are also about the size of female Carolina anoles, which range from 7.6–15 cm.
 The male brown anole's head is smaller than that of the male Carolina anole.

-The brown anole's tail has a ridge that travels all the way up to behind the head, a feature that the Carolina anole lacks.
+The brown anole's tail has a ridge that continues to the head, a feature that the Carolina anole lacks.

-Female anolis lizards exhibit heritable polymorphism in their dorsal patterning.
-A study in Gainesville, Florida reported that one-third of A. sagrei females displayed a male-like chevron dorsal pattern, while other females had a striped dorsal pattern with continuous variation.
+Female Anolis lizards exhibit heritable polymorphism in dorsal patterning.
+A study in Gainesville, Florida reported that one third of Anolis sagrei females displayed a male-like chevron dorsal pattern, while other females had a striped dorsal pattern with continuous variation.